In case of slain journalist, negotiations, silence, then a chilling warning

 Foley’s family and friends hoped the militants were bluffing and wanted a ransom, he said.

-Foley’s death, highlighting how Syria has become perhaps the most dangerous country in the world for journalists, followed intense efforts by GlobalPost and others to identify his captors, and despite brief email exchanges between the militants and his family in late 2013 about a possible ransom.
+Foley’s death, highlighting how Syria has become perhaps the most dangerous country on earth for journalists, followed intense efforts by GlobalPost and others to identify his captors, and despite brief e-mail exchanges between the militants and his family in late 2013 about a possible ransom.

 The captors demanded a ransom of 100 million euros, or about $135 million, for his release, according to a GlobalPost spokesman.